mouseless/learn-css/css/bem-methodology/README.md

 case with the block name as a prefix, connected by two underscores.
 For example, `car__window`, `car__wheel`, etc.

+> :information_source:
+>
+> An element is always part of a block, not another element.

 ## Modifier

-The "M" in BEM stands for Modifier, representing the adjectives that qualify the block and element.
-Continuing with the car example, when we say "light-colored car" the "light-colored" part becomes our modifier.
-In naming, we again use snake case, connecting the modifier to the element or block with two dashes.
-For example, `car__window--open`.
+The "M" in BEM stands for Modifier, that defines the appearance, state, or behavior of a block or element.
+Continuing with the car example, when we say "light-colored car" the "light-colored" part becomes our modifier.The modifier name is separated from the block or element name by a single underscore For example, `car__window_open`.

+> :warning:
+>
+> A modifier can't be used in isolation from the modified block or element.
+A
+> modifier should change the appearance, behavior, or state of the entity, not
+> replace it.

+### Types of modifiers

+#### Boolean

+Used when only the presence or absence of the modifier is important, and its value is irrelevant.
+For example, `disabled`.

+#### Key-value

+Used when the modifier value is important.
+For example, `color_light`.